fichub-cli-contrib/fichub-cli-metadata/README.md

                             Directory)
   --download-ebook TEXT     Download the ebook as well.
 Specify the format:
-                            epub (default), mobi, pdf or html --get-urls TEXT           Get all story urls found from a page.
+                            epub (default), mobi, pdf or html --fetch-urls TEXT         Get all story urls found from a page.
 Currently supports archiveofourown.org only --force                   Force update the metadata -d, --debug               Show the log in the console for debugging